 Patterns identified on pages like this might be collected as Google crawls web pages and collects data about facts.
 The programs that check upon and extract facts from pages are known as Data Janitors at Google.

 FIG. 4 is an example of a document containing attribute-value pairs organized according to a predefined pattern.
-According to one embodiment of the present invention, document may be analogous to the document described herein with reference to FIG. 3.
+According to one embodiment of the present invention, a document may be analogous to the document described herein concerning FIG. 3.

-Document includes information about Britney Spears organized according to a two column table.
-According to one embodiment of the present invention, the two column table is a predefined pattern recognizable by the unsupervised fact extractor.
+The document includes information about Britney Spears organized according to a two-column table.
+According to one embodiment of the present invention, the two-column table is a predefined pattern recognizable by the unsupervised fact extractor.

 The pattern specifies that attributes will be in the left column and that corresponding values will be in the right column.
 Thus the unsupervised fact extractor may extract from the document the following attribute-value pairs using the predefined pattern: (name; Britney Spears), (profession; actress, singer), (date of birth; Dec.
 2, 1981), (place of birth; Kentwood, La.), (sign; Sagittarius), (eye color; brown), and (hair color; brown).
 These attribute-value pairs can then be stored as facts, associated with an object, used as seed attribute-value pairs, and so on.